josephoforkansi/Algorithm-Analysis-All-Hands-Project-Module-2/README.md

 - Array-based Queue - Implemented in array_queue.py

-##  Basic Operations Implemented
+## 🔧 Basic Operations Implemented

+Each queue implementation supports the following fundamental operations:

-- enqueue(value): Adds an element to the back of the queue.
+- enqueue(value): Adds an element to the back of the queue (FIFO).

 - dequeue(): Removes and returns the front element of the queue.

 - peek(): Returns the front element without removing it.

-- add(+): Merges two queues into a new queue.
+- size(): Returns the number of elements in the queue.

+- is_empty(): Checks if the queue is empty.

+The queue implementations support merging operations:

-- iadd(+=): Performs in-place merging of two queues.
+- add (+): Creates a new queue by merging two existing queues.

-Each queue implementation includes methods for:
+- iadd (+=): Merges another queue into the current queue in place.

+The Doubly Linked List Queue and Singly Linked List Queue include extra methods for direct list manipulation:

 - addFirst(value): Adds an element to the front of the queue.